zitos97/Hypermobile-Joint-Protector/README.md

 * conductive thread
 * tight arm sleeve

+* Arm Sleeve (e. g. for cyclists) or Compression Sleeve ** must be tight and elastic
+* Non-Conductive Elastic Wool / Yarn (TODO Thickness) ** e. g., Merino wool
+* Conductive Yarn / Thread
+e. g., Bobbin (Stainless Steel) Thread
+* Multimeter
+* Shaftless Vibration Motor
+  ** should work with at least 3.3V
+* LED
+* Resistors
+  ** at least one 1k  Ω, one 330  Ω, and one 150   Ω resistor
+* Lilypad Arduino 328 Main Board
+  ** many other microcontrollers would work as well
+* NPN Transistor, Diode, Capacitor
+  ** requires a 2N2222 or 2N3904  NPN Transistor,  1N4001 Diode, and a 0.1µF ceramic capacitor
+* Sugru Silicone
+  ** can be replaced by any other insulating, flexible material
+* Small Piece of Plastic
+* Crochet Hooks (TODO size)
+* Sewing Needle
+* Snap Assortment (Male and Female)
+* Scissor
+* Hot Glue
+* Elastic Bands and Velcro Strips
+  ** add it to the sleeve to ensure that the sleeve is fixed on the arm ** no hard requirement, depends on the elasticity of the sleeve
+* Alligator Clips
+  ** not a hard requirement but eases the multimeter use
+* Sewable Coin Cell Battery Holder (3V)
+  ** not a hard requirement for the prototype as you can power it as well via your computer (attention, you might need an extra breakout module depending on the microcontroller you use!)
+* Coin Cell Battery (3V)

 ## Running the code

 The .ino code can be found in the folder ./Arduino Code